jblindsay/whitebox-tools/readme.txt

   flightlines in a LiDAR tile.
 - Fixed a bug that prevented plugin tools from being discovered by the open-core when run from the command line on PATH when the working directory was something other than WBT.
+- Fixed several bugs in the ContoursFromPoints tool.

 Version 1.5.0 (31-05-2021)
 - This release does not include very many new tools.
 Despite this, this is probably one of the largest